-In 2013, the Company entered into a joint venture arrangement with Petrosolve Sdn Bhd, a company registered in Malaysia, which is into the business of developing oil fields and holds a technology for enhanced chemical oil recovery.
-The joint venture established Grandway Group Limited, a joint venture company in Hong Kong, which is 70% owned by the Company and 30% owned by Petrosolve Sdn Bhd, as the corporate vehicle of the joint venture in entering into business relationships in connection with the management and operation of oil wells.
-The joint venture then established PT Basic Energi Solusi (PT BES) as its operating arm in Indonesia for the management and operation of oil wells located in the Dadangilo and Wonocolo areas.
-In 2015, after having drilled five (5) wells, PT BES placed the project on hold until Pertamina has finalized the organizational structure of local miners in said areas who will handle the management and operation of oil wells in said areas and with whom PT BES shall enter into new co-operation agreements.
+In 2013, the Company entered into a joint venture arrangement with Petrosolve Sdn Bhd, a company registered in Malaysia, which is into the business of developing oil fields and holds a technology for chemical-enhanced oil recovery.
+The joint venture established Grandway Group Limited, a joint venture company in Hong Kong, which was 70% owned by the Company and 30% owned by Petrosolve Sdn Bhd, as the corporate vehicle of the joint venture in entering into business relationships in connection with the management and operation of the oil wells.
+The joint venture then established PT Basic Energi Solusi, as its operating arm in Indonesia for the management and operation of oil wells located in the Dadangilo and Wonocolo oil fields.
+In 2015, after having drilled five (5) wells, PT BES placed the project on hold until the organizational structure of local cooperatives and/or local miners which will handle the management and operation of oil wells in said areas and with whom PT BES shall enter into new cooperation agreements, have been established.

-In 2014, the Company was awarded by the Department of Energy four (4) hydro-power service contracts, namely: HSC No. 2014-01-383 at Puntian 1 River, HSC No. 2014-01-384 at Puntian 2 River, HSC No. 2014-01-385 at Malogo 2 River and HSC No. 2014-01-386 at Talabaan River, all located in Negros Occidental.
-The Company has withdrawn from these service contracts, to enable the Company to focus on the drilling operations in GSC No. 8.
+In 2014, the Company was awarded by the Department of Energy four (4) hydropower service contracts, namely: HSC No. 2014-01-383 at Puntian 1 River, HSC No. 2014-01-384 at Puntian 2 River, HSC No. 2014-01-385 at Malogo 2 River and HSC No. 2014-01-386 at Talabaan River, all located in Negros Occidental.
+The Company has withdrawn from these service contracts, to enable the Company to focus on its other energy projects.

-The Company continues to look at business opportunities for the development of renewable energy resources, such solar and wind power, as it pursues its geothermal energy projects.
+The Company continues to look for business opportunities for the development of other renewable energy resources such as but not limited to solar energy, biomass energy, and wind power.